Information Design in Optimal Auctions: Asymmetric information structures

-\begin{proof} See Appendix \ref{proofasybuyer}.
-To see the main idea, for $n=2$ with $ p<r^{b}$, we focus our search of improvement on the signal distributions which put positive mass only on signal $0$, signals with virtual value $0$, and signals with virtual value $1$ for each buyer.
+To see the main idea, for the case where $n=2$ with $p<r_{b}$, we focus our search for improvement on the signal distributions which put a positive mass only on signal $0$, on signals with virtual value $0$, and on signals with virtual value $1 $ for each buyer.
 Since each buyer's virtual value distribution needs to satisfy the mean constraint, it is uniquely determined by its probability assigned to signal $0$.
+We then optimize within the specific class of information structures with these two probabilities assigned to signal $0$ (one for each buyer).
+It turns out that within this class of distributions, the two buyers' aggregate surplus is maximized when one buyer's signal distribution assigns positive probability on signal $0$, whereas the other buyer's signal distribution assigns zero probability.
+Moreover, the former buyer benefits, while the latter one loses relative to the symmetric buyer-optimal information; see Appendix \ref{proofasybuyer} for more details.

-We then optimize within the specific class of information structures with these two variables.
-For $n\rightarrow \infty $, we also consider a specific class of information structures in which (i) the buyer $i$'s signal distribution puts positive mass only on signal $0$, signals with virtual value $p$, and signals with virtual value $1$ and (ii) all the other buyers' signal distributions are a degenerate distribution which puts the entire mass on signal $p$. \end{proof}
+For the case where $n\rightarrow \infty $, we also consider a specific class of information structures in which (i) buyer $i$'s signal distribution puts positive mass only on signal $0$, on signals with virtual value $p$, and on signals with virtual value $1$; and (ii) all the other buyers' signal distributions are a degenerate distribution which puts the entire mass on signal $p$.
+We will construct an asymmetric information structure in which no buyer is worse off and some buyer is strictly better off, relative to the symmetric buyer-optimal information structure.

-Proposition \ref{asy_buyer} shows that the buyer-optimal signal distributions (if there exists one) are asymmetric in general.
-Indeed, while averaging the signal distributions ($F=\frac{1}{n}F_{i}$) can reduce the revenue, it might reduce the total surplus.
-The issue is reminiscent of \cite {bergemann2007information} which shows that an seller-optimal/revenue-maximizing information structure is asymmetric across the buyers.
-The existence and exact shape of an asymmetric buyer-optimal information structure remains unknown to us.
+Proposition \ref{asy_buyer} shows that the buyer-optimal signal distributions, whether there exists one or many, are asymmetric in general.
+Also in general, the total surplus as a max function of buyers' value favors dispersion.
+Indeed, while averaging the signal distributions ($F=\frac{1}{n} F_{i}$) can reduce the revenue, it might reduce the total surplus.
+The issue is reminiscent of the result in \cite{bergemann2007information} which shows that a seller-optimal information structure is asymmetric across all buyers.
+In \cite{bergemann2007information}, an information structure is chosen to maximize the expected nonnegative virtual surplus, which also favors asymmetry/dispersion.
+Therefore, relative to the optimal symmetric information structure, an asymmetric information structure increases the total surplus as well as the seller's revenue.
+Proposition \ref{asy_buyer} demonstrates that we can choose an asymmetric information structure which increases the expected total surplus more than the expected (nonnegative) virtual surplus.\footnote{ However, the existence or the exact shape of an asymmetric buyer-optimal information structure remains unknown to us at this time.}